Along with other apex predators such as wolves and lions, bears are one of the most popular animals to get a tattoo of.

-This is a highly advanced technique, and gorgeous when pulled off well.
+This is a contemporary tattoo technique and is gorgeous when pulled off well.

 The juxtaposition of the natural world meets futuristic geometry is an interesting one to look at.

-This style is similar to graphic tattoos, but in these designs, the bear is made up of basic shapes and patterns, rather than being surrounded by them.
+This tattoo style is similar to graphic tattoos, but in geometric bear tattoo designs, the bear is made up of basic shapes and patterns, rather than being surrounded by them.

-Illustrative is a broad term in the tattoo world and simply means that the tattoo looks like a drawing rather than a portrait.
+Illustrative is a broad term in the tattoo world and simply means that the tattoo looks like a drawing rather than a realistic portrait tattoo.

 These tattoos cannot be classified as one style or another, so they are referred to as illustrative tattoos.